Standard operating procedures (SOPs) are documents that provide standard guidelines for your team members to complete a given process.

 3. Safety and compliance.

-Speaking of contingency, SOPs in business should provide critical guidelines for employees to do their job in accordance with operational, safety, health and environmental rules.
+Speaking of contingencies, SOPs in manufacturing should provide critical guidelines for employees to do their job in accordance with operational, safety, health, and environmental rules.

 SOPs help your team: